DemonianArcher/Creature-type-generator/README.md

 ## Next Steps

-1. Tune code to get desired results displayed on the frontend page
-2. Refine the style and UI of the frontend page
-3. Host web application on an actual server to be accessed by anyone, or at least myself on my mobile device
+1. Host web application on an actual server to be accessed by anyone, or at least myself on my mobile device